 BANDA, M.C.
 1992 Age and growth parameters of the chambo (Oreochromis spp.) in the south-east arm of Lake Malawi, as determined from opercular bones.
 GOM/UNDP/FAO Chambo Fisheries Research Project, Malawi.
 FI:DP/MLW/86/013, Field Document 20: 31p.

 This report was prepared during the course of the Chambo Fisheries Research project.
 The conclusions and recommendations given in the report are those considered appropriate at the time of its preparation.
 They may be modified in the light of further knowledge gained at subsequent stages of the project.

-The designations employed and the presentation of the material in the document do not imply the expression of any opinion whatsoever on the part of the Food and Agriculture Organization of the United Nations concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimination of frontiers.
+The designations employed and the presentation of the material in this document do not imply the expression of any opinion whatsoever on the part of the Food and Agricultural Organization of the United Nations concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers.

 Map showing the project's working area and statistical divisions (minor strata).

 The author thanks Mr. N.P. van Zalinge for reading and correcting the manuscript.

 I would also like to express my sincere thanks to the technical staff of Monkey-Bay Mr. L. Phiri, Mr. A.L.
 Bowa and Mrs. L. Mzunzu who were involved in the preparation of opercular bones.